 This chapter provides step-by-step instructions for installing Red Hat Enterprise Linux using the Anaconda installer.
-The bulk of this chapter describes installation using the graphical user interface; on IBM System z, the graphical interface is accessed over the VNC protocol from another system.
+The bulk of this chapter describes installation using the graphical user interface; on IBM Z, the graphical interface is accessed over the VNC protocol from another system.
 A text mode is also available for systems with no graphical display, but this mode is limited in certain aspects (for example, custom partitioning is not possible in text mode).

 17.1.
 Introduction to Anaconda